microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 }
 ```

-(see examples of the json format and the corresponding minified file here)
+(see examples of the json format and the corresponding minified file here: [Tenant mapping examples](./tenant-mapping))

 A minified json file is just a json file where all newlines have been removed.
 This is needed for Power BI to be able to read the data.

 You can also use Powershell to produce the json input.
-This repository have the script _Get-AADMapping.ps1_ that makes this easy.
+This repository has a script [Get-AADMapping.ps1](./tenant-mapping/Get-AADMapping.ps1) that makes this easy.

 # Learn more
 Microsoft MVP Yun Zhu wrote this fantastic blog post where he walks you through the installation and configuration process end-to-end in great detail:  https://yzhums.com/24811/